Country Report China

 High levels of corruption, weak protection of human rights, strong influence of the Chinese Communist Party on the judiciary and lack of democracy implies that the Chinese population cannot hold the government accountable for its actions, which increases the risk of public unrest.

 The People’s Republic of China, established in 1949, is a socialist one-party state ruled by the Chinese Communist Party (CCP).
 Power is centralized in the CCP and the support of the People’s Liberation Army and a well-developed internal security system safeguards political stability.
 The availability of information is heavily controlled by the government.
 Press freedom and freedom of speech are heavily restricted, while the judiciary is not independent.
 As a result, developments in China, especially political ones, remain clouded and difficult to gauge due to lack of transparency.
-In recent years, President Xi Jinping has launched a far reaching anti-corruption campaign, which has increased his personal power.
+In recent years, President Xi Jinping has launched a far reaching anti-corruption campaign, which has helped him to increase his personal power.